Marshal will dump some object with singleton methods

 - marshal.c (w_extended): check for prepended object. [ruby-core:53206] [Bug #8043]

-Updated by nagachika (Tomoyuki Chikanaga) about 7 years ago
+Updated by nagachika (Tomoyuki Chikanaga) over 7 years ago

 - Status changed from Assigned to Closed